The Margarete Schütte-Lihotzky Club

 scan filled out and send to: club@schuette-lihotzky.at

-As a member, you and one accompanying person can visit the Margarete Schütte-Lihotzky Centre free of charge and you will receive the annual brochure on the current exhibitions.
+As a member, you and one accompanying person can visit the Margarete Schütte-Lihotzky Centre free of charge.